Optimizater/Lp-ball-Projection/README.md

 # Nonconvex Lp-ball Projection
-Implementation of a numerical algorithm for solving the Euclidean projection of a vector onto the nonconvex $\ell_p$-ball.
+Numerical implementation for solving the Euclidean projection onto the nonconvex $\ell_p$-ball.

 Please refer to